AI voice-cloning scams: how to protect your family with a safe word

 The part of the article that earns its keep.

-Kids in the household with SSNs never frozen → LifeLock Ultimate Plus or Norton 360 with LifeLock Ultimate Plus.
+Kids in the household with SSNs never frozen → LifeLock Total or Norton 360 with LifeLock Ultimate Plus.
 Both run the same engine, and LifeLock has the deepest minor-restoration coverage.
 Freeze each child's credit at all three bureaus before you pay for monitoring — that is the highest-impact step.

 Already trust Norton AV and want everything in one place → Norton 360 with LifeLock Ultimate Plus.
 Genuine Norton AV, Norton Secure VPN, and the full LifeLock identity layer for less than buying the three layers separately.

-Elderly relatives prone to scam calls and remote-access fraud → none of the three solve this directly.
+Elderly relatives prone to scam calls and remote-access fraud → neither pick solves this directly.
 Identity monitoring tells you after the fact when an account is opened in their name; it will not stop a tech-support scammer mid-call.
-Layer identity protection (any of the three is fine) with a credit freeze, a conversation about scam patterns, and an active monitored-detection layer on the devices that touch financial accounts.
-For that last piece, Ridge Watch is the practitioner option we deploy at our own families' homes.
+Layer identity protection (either of our current picks is fine) with a credit freeze, a conversation about scam patterns, and an active monitored-detection layer on the devices that touch financial accounts.
+For that last piece, Ridge Watch is the practitioner option to evaluate.

-Already a victim and need restoration support → LifeLock Ultimate Plus or Aura Family.
+Already a victim and need restoration support → LifeLock Total.
 Restoration depth matters more than alert speed once you are in cleanup mode.
 Insurance policies typically cover events that occur after enrollment, not before.
 File at IdentityTheft.gov, place a fraud alert, and freeze your credit before the monitoring service can do its work.

 Non-negotiable.
 None of these three subscriptions substitutes for the controls below.

 This article is brand-neutral.
-Obsidian Ridge may earn an affiliate commission if you click certain links to these vendors, and we disclose it on the links where that is true.
-We sell our own product, Ridge Watch, for the endpoint-plus-monitored-detection layer — that is separate from identity protection, and nothing here would change if no affiliate relationship existed with Aura, LifeLock, or Norton.
+Obsidian Ridge does not resell these consumer identity-protection products or earn a commission on them — the recommendation is independent.
+We sell our own product, Ridge Watch, for the endpoint-plus-monitored-detection layer — that is separate from identity protection.

-Standard we hold ourselves to: we recommend tools we would deploy at our own families' homes, and tell you when you do not need them.
+Standard we hold ourselves to: recommend tools only when the risk justifies them, and tell you when you do not need them.

 If you decide you need an identity-protection layer, here is the exact sequence to run on a Saturday morning.
 Block thirty minutes.